thaibinh0203/Group_8_Dseb66B_Analyze_reviews_and_recommend_films_FINAL_Code/README.md

 3. **How to run:**
    i.
 Files such as ReviewSentiment.ipynb and Movie_Recommendation_System.ipynb : Run like normal to test the code in local computer
    ii.
-Go to dashboard.Render to choose respitory and choose Review_Sentiment_Backend_Render branch, build command:  pip install -r requirement.txt, start command: uvicorn main:review_app --host 0.0.0.0 --port $PORT

-   iii.
-Press Create App on Streamlit and choosing the right git respitory
+Go to dashboard.Render to choose respitory and choose Review_Sentiment_Backend_Render branch, build command:  pip install -r requirement.txt, start command: uvicorn main:review_app --host 0.0.0.0 --port $PORT iii.
+Press Create App on share.streamlit.io and choosing the right git respitory
 4. **How to use:**
    i.
 Our web has 2 features which are Review Sentiment Analysis and Movie Recommendations.
 With the first one, just go to review analysis, input from keyboard your reviews (a new line is calculated as one review) or upload xlsx/txt/csv file with two columns (recommending named two columns stt and review) our web will give results as to how many of your reviews are positive/ negative. ii.
 Another feature is Recommender, just choose from the selectbox the film you like or input from keyboard its name, our web will recommend you similar movies, you can touch the image and press trailer to watch its trailer on Youtube).